Your Premium Dental Care Provider in Brookline, MA!

 To stay current with new methods and technologies, I take more than 200 hours of continuing education each year!
 As part of this journey, I am involved with the New York University School of Dentistry’s weekly clinical treatments in full-mouth reconstruction and cosmetic dentistry.

-I am a member of the International Congress of Oral Implantologists, and also serve in a one-on-one mentoring program for recent dental school graduates.
+I am a member of the International Congress of Oral Implantologists, Massachusetts Dental Society, Academy of General Dentistry, and also serve in a one-on-one mentoring program for recent dental school graduates.

 Implant Surgical Training Continuing Education